naofumi/react_router_rails_spa/README.md

 ## React Router SPA Framework mode integration for Ruby on Rails

-Integrate [React Router in SPA Framework mode](https://reactrouter.com/how-to/spa) into your Ruby on Rails application and deploy as static assets from your Rails `public` folder.
+The react_router_rails_spa gem integrates [React Router in SPA Framework mode](https://reactrouter.com/how-to/spa) with your Ruby on Rails application.
+The React app is built as static assets in your Rails `public` folder.
+It can be deployed on your current production server with minimal, if any, configuration changes.

-Benefit from the integrated client-side router, loader data-fetching pattern, automatic code-splitting, and development server with HMR, without the costs and complexities of running a separate front-end server.
+Benefit from state-of-the-art React SPA technlologies – the integrated client-side router, loader data-fetching pattern, automatic code-splitting, and development server with HMR, without the costs and complexities of running a separate front-end server.

-If you are using Next.js, not because you need to prioritize SEO, but mainly for convenience, if you are not using SSR but predominantly fetching data on the client-side, then this gem may provide you with a simpler, cheaper and more performant solution.
+If you are using Next.js, not for SEO but only for convenience, if you are not using SSR but fetching data on the client-side, then this gem will provide you with a similarly convenient but simpler, cheaper and more performant solution.

-You may be considering the traditional approaches to React and Rails integration such as [Webpacker](https://github.com/rails/webpacker), [jsbundling-rails](https://github.com/rails/jsbundling-rails), [Vite Ruby](https://github.com/ElMassimo/vite_ruby) but concerned about installing and configuring additional packages, and avoiding common SPA pitfalls.
+ You may be considering the traditional approaches to React and Rails integration such as [Webpacker](https://github.com/rails/webpacker), [jsbundling-rails](https://github.com/rails/jsbundling-rails), [Vite Ruby](https://github.com/ElMassimo/vite_ruby) but concerned about installing and configuring additional packages, and avoiding SPA pitfalls.
-The React Router SPA framework mode in this gem includes the router, reduces your bundle size through automatic per-route code-splitting, and eliminates data-fetch waterfalls through the loader data-fetch pattern.
+The opinionated React Router SPA framework in this gem is "Omakase" and includes all that you need – an integrated router, automatic per-route code-splitting, and the loader data-fetch pattern to eliminate data-fetch waterfalls.

-The generator in this gem will install React Router and [configure it for an SPA as a framework](https://reactrouter.com/how-to/spa).

 ## Who is it for?

+Consider trying out this gem if any of the following rings true.

-- You want to use integrate React into a Ruby on Rails application.
+- You want to integrate React into a Ruby on Rails application.
+  - You want an out-of-the-box solution for a multipage React application.
-  - The Ruby on Rails application may already have ERB (Hotwire) pages.
+  - Your Ruby on Rails application already has ERB (Hotwire)  pages.
 - You do not need SEO for the React generated pages (you don't need SSR/SSG).
-  - You can always use ERB views when SEO is a priority.
+  - You can always use ERB views for the pages that neww SEO.
+- You do not want to host multiple servers for your frontend and your backend.
-- You do not want to host your frontend on a separate server due to costs, complexity, and authentication concerns.
+  - You do not want to incur the additional costs, complexity, and authentication concerns that are inherent when dealing with multiple servers.
-  - You want to simply deploy your React frontend as static assets inside your Ruby on Rails `public` folder.
+  - You want to simply deploy your React frontend as static assets on a single server, inside your Ruby on Rails `public` folder.
 - You have many pages, and you want to reduce the initial JavaScript payload size by using automatic code-splitting and lazy-loading, but without sacrificing performance due to request waterfalls.

 ## Installation

-We assume that you have an existing Ruby on Rails application, and you will to create a new React Router frontend inside the `frontend` directory.
+We assume that you have an existing Ruby on Rails application.
+The React Router application will be installed inside the `frontend` directory.

 Add this line to your application's Gemfile: